 THE LAST LIST OF MISS JUDITH KRATT

 Judith inherited all the Kratt family had to offer—the pie safe, the copper clock, the murder no one talks about.
-For decades, she's been the keeper of the family house, safeguarding its valuables and its secrets.
+For decades, she's been the keeper of the family house in South Carolina, safeguarding its valuables and its secrets.
 But Rosemarie, her wayward younger sister, suddenly returns home, sparking Judith to write an inventory of all that belongs to them.
 As Judith writes, she finds that cataloging the family heirlooms can’t suppress their histories, not when Rosemarie is determined to expose what Judith had planned to take to her grave.

 Interweaving the present with chilling flashbacks from one fateful evening in 1929, Judith pieces together a list of what matters, an undertaking that reveals the very inheritance she'd hoped to forget—one of bigotry and survival in the segregated South.
 As Judith faces this troubled history, she must also confront its legacy in her own household, which she shares with Olva, who occupies the disquieting space between companion and one of “the help.”